jlinoff/pam/PLAN.md

 - [ ] Write unit tests for `prefs-model.js` (the module does not yet exist — tests define its API) → implement SIMP-001: split `prefs.js` into `prefs-model.js`, `prefs-ui.js`, `prefs-fields.js`; tests must pass against the new module
 - [ ] Write tests for consolidated clipboard function in `utils.js` → implement SIMP-002: remove duplicate from `field.js`
 - [ ] SIMP-003: identify dead code in `menu.js`, confirm no tests reference it, remove
+- [ ] **Revert SEC-006:** restore plaintext comparison for `lockPreferencesPassword` in `menu.js`.
+The prefs lock is a convenience feature, not a cryptographic boundary — the file is already protected by the master password (AES-256-CBC).
+Hashing adds no security benefit and creates a migration problem for existing users.
+Remove `hashPrefsPassword` import from `menu.js`; the function itself stays in `prefs-model.js` for potential use in Phase 7 crypto work.
+Document the rationale in `SECURITY.md`.
 - [ ] Write E2E tests for password generation, file operations, load duplicate strategies

 ### Phase 6 — UX + documentation (Sessions 12–13)